Jumpy - Jump into Python (and onto XBMC)

 in UMS if it can find either the

-xbmc urlresolver addon
+Kodi urlresolver addon

 or the youtube-dl python library.

-- xbmc: two new addons are auto-installed:
+- Kodi: two new addons are auto-installed:

 - script.module.jumpy (Programs>jumpy)